LELIONTRIBAL0/InternetSpeedTestApp/README.md

 # Internet Speed Test App 🌐⚡

 ![GitHub release](https://img.shields.io/github/release/LELIONTRIBAL0/InternetSpeedTestApp.svg) ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 Welcome to the **Internet Speed Test App**!
 This application provides a quick, simple, and open-source way to check your internet performance.
 Unlike online browser-based tools, this app gives you direct access to vital metrics such as download and upload speeds, ping (latency), ISP and external IP address, and a link to share your Speedtest.net results.

+---

+## 🚀 New CLI Features (2025)

+- Modern CLI UI with [rich](https://github.com/Textualize/rich): colored panels, tables, and progress spinners
+- Displays local and external IP, ISP, and location before the test
+- Shows server info and test time in the results table
+- Friendly error handling and retry option if the test fails
+- Option to save results to a file (`speedtest_results.txt`) after a successful test
+- Code cleanup and improved structure

+---

 ## Table of Contents